I. Basic Concepts—Definitions, Rights, and Responsibilities

 IV.
 Minors’ Privacy Rights

-28. Are privacy rights of minors the same as those of adults?
+28. Are the privacy rights of minors the same as those of adults?
 What information about a minor’s use of the library should be kept confidential and what may be released to parents?

 In public libraries, parental responsibility is key to a minor’s use of the library.
-Notifying parents about the library’s privacy and confidentiality policies should be a part of the process of issuing library cards to minors.
+Notifying parents or caregivers about the library’s privacy and confidentiality policies should be a part of the process of issuing library cards to minors.
 In some public libraries, the privacy rights of minors may differ slightly from those of adults, often in proportion to the age of the minor.
 The legitimate concerns for the safety of children in a public place can be addressed without unnecessary invasion of minors’ privacy while using the library.

-In public and school libraries, parents are responsible not only for the choices their minor children make concerning the selection of materials and the use of library facilities and resources, but also for communicating with their children about those choices.
-Library workers should not breach a child’s confidentiality by giving out information readily available to the parent from the child directly.
+In public and school libraries, parents or caregivers are responsible not only for the choices their minor children make concerning the selection of materials and the use of library facilities and resources, but also for communicating with their children about those choices.
+Library workers should not breach a child’s confidentiality by giving out information readily available to the parent or caregiver from the child directly.
 Libraries should take great care to limit the extenuating circumstances in which they will release such information.

 Privacy: An Interpretation of the Library Bill of Rights states: “All users have a right to be free from any unreasonable intrusion into or surveillance of their lawful library use.
 ALA and its members recognize that children and youth have the same rights to privacy as adults.”
 In all libraries, the rights of minors to privacy regarding their choice of library materials should be respected and protected.
 Article VII of the Library Bill of Rights states “All people, regardless of origin, age, background, or views, possess a right to privacy and confidentiality in their library use.
 Libraries should advocate for, educate about, and protect people’s privacy, safeguarding all library use data, including personally identifiable information.”
 Article III of the ALA Code of Ethics directs library workers “to protect each library user’s right to privacy and confidentiality.”
 “Minors and Online Activity: An Interpretation of the Library Bill of Rights,” asserts minors’ right to seek, create, share, and interact with information on the Internet as extensions of their First Amendment rights.
 The statement also acknowledges that use of social media and web tools require the balancing of two intellectual freedom priorities — preservation of minors’ privacy and the right of free speech.